B2Gdevs/magicborn_opensource/public/developer/magicborn-assistant/TOOLS_SETUP.md

 # Magicborn Assistant - Tool Server Setup

+⚠️ **STATUS: NOT WORKING** - See [TOOL_CALLING_FAILURES.md](./TOOL_CALLING_FAILURES.md) for details.

+We've pivoted to building a custom Node.js AI system.
+See [AI_SYSTEM.md](./AI_SYSTEM.md) for the new approach.

+---

+## Historical Documentation (For Reference Only)

-This guide explains how the Magicborn Assistant (powered by OpenWebUI) connects to your REST API as a tool server to access and manage your game database.
+This guide explains how the Magicborn Assistant (powered by OpenWebUI) was *supposed* to connect to your REST API as a tool server to access and manage your game database.

 ## Quick Reference